adayag/gol/README.md

 ### Scope
 1. Restricted board size.
 Post MVP: Can extend to take any size board?
 2. Live/Dead cell rules account for edge of board
+3. Random population of live cells to start
-3. Can do any amount of iterations up to 100?
+4. Can do any amount of iterations up to 100?
-4. Can display in terminal.
+5. Can display in terminal.
 Post MVP: Can extend to a prettier display or gem?

 ### Rules
 The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
 Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur: